kamtugeza/minimal-headless-spa-demos/README-host-in-light-module.md

 Go to `/spa/remix-minimal` on the terminal and run `npm install`.

-See the `.env` files for important configurations.
+See the `.env.example` files for important configurations.

 Start Magnolia up with `mgnl start`.